Early Summer Scotland Hiking Trip 12-19 May 2019

 Day 8 – 19th May 2019 (optional Ben Nevis – 1345m)

-In the morning, after breakfast those who do not want to ascend the optional Ben Nevis climb will leave the accommodation and make their own way back for Fort William (this is a short bus or taxi ride) and your onwards journey.
+In the morning, after breakfast those who do not want to ascend the optional Ben Nevis climb will leave the accommodation and make their own way back for Fort William (this is a short bus or taxi ride) and your onward journey.
 There is a beautiful scenic West Highland Line train ride from Fort William to Glasgow, which I recommend, that retraces much of our week’s West Highland Way hike.
 You may wish to stay on in Fort William an extra day and night at your own arrangements.

 For those who wish to come with me up Ben Nevis you will not be disappointed.
 Ben Nevis is a spectacular mountain and the highest in the British Isles.
 We will start the hike from the accommodation front door, and it will take us about 4hrs to summit and 3hrs to walk back down.
 I have booked an extra night’s accommodation at Glen Nevis for the group that does this hike.
 After the hike, we can chill at the accommodation or have another trip into Fort William.